rekmarks/chain-end/README.md

     - deploy and access a deployed contract instance using `const instance = deployer.deploy(contractName, constructorParameters)`
         - contractName must be `StandardERC20` or the name of a contract added using `addContract`
     - consult `src/deployer.js` for additional methods you may want to use
+- the 'deploy' function, which exposes the internal API of `Deployer` for stateless deployment
+    - deploy directly using: `deploy(contractJSON, constructorParams, web3Provider, web3Account, gasLimit)`
+    - `gasLimit` is optional